 Option 3 is to change the entire value proposition altogether so that it can incorporate the feature appropriately.

 Many times, product teams will select option 3.
-If that happens, then you need to go all the way back to the with identifying the customer and the user.
+If that happens, then you need to go all the way back to the start by identifying the customer and the user.

 Beware of being lazy!
 If you add in a feature that doesn’t fit with your value proposition, then you’ve thrown away all of the hard work that you’ve done up to this point, just because you weren’t disciplined enough to make the right decision.